SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 ### SAP Business Technology Platform

 > **Note**
-> This step has been performed centrally, no action from participants required.
+> Below step has been performed centrally, no action from participants required.

 1. In your SAP Business Technology Platform Cockpit, open your global account and choose *Systems*.